ljw1004/csharpspec/csharp/conversions.md

 ## Method group conversions

-An implicit conversion (§6.1) exists from a method group (§7.1) to a compatible delegate type.
-Given a delegate type `D` and an expression `E` that is classified as a method group, an implicit conversion exists from `E` to `D` if `E` contains at least one method that is applicable in its normal form (§7.5.3.1) to an argument list constructed by use of the parameter types and modifiers of `D`, as described in the following.
+An implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from a method group ([Expression classifications](expressions.md#expression-classifications)) to a compatible delegate type.
+Given a delegate type `D` and an expression `E` that is classified as a method group, an implicit conversion exists from `E` to `D` if `E` contains at least one method that is applicable in its normal form ([Applicable function member](expressions.md#applicable-function-member)) to an argument list constructed by use of the parameter types and modifiers of `D`, as described in the following.

 The compile-time application of a conversion from a method group `E` to a delegate type `D` is described in the following.
 Note that the existence of an implicit conversion from `E` to `D` does not guarantee that the compile-time application of the conversion will succeed without error.

-*  A single method `M` is selected corresponding to a method invocation (§7.6.5.1) of the form `E(A)`, with the following modifications:
+*  A single method `M` is selected corresponding to a method invocation ([Method invocations](expressions.md#method-invocations)) of the form `E(A)`, with the following modifications:
     * The argument list `A` is a list of expressions, each classified as a variable and with the type and modifier (`ref` or `out`) of the corresponding parameter in the *formal_parameter_list* of `D`.
-    * The candidate methods considered are only those methods that are applicable in their normal form (§7.5.3.1), not those applicable only in their expanded form.
+    * The candidate methods considered are only those methods that are applicable in their normal form ([Applicable function member](expressions.md#applicable-function-member)), not those applicable only in their expanded form.
-*  If the algorithm of §7.6.5.1 produces an error, then a compile-time error occurs.
+*  If the algorithm of [Method invocations](expressions.md#method-invocations) produces an error, then a compile-time error occurs.
 Otherwise the algorithm produces a single best method `M` having the same number of parameters as `D` and the conversion is considered to exist.
-*  The selected method `M` must be compatible (§15.2) with the delegate type `D`, or otherwise, a compile-time error occurs.
+*  The selected method `M` must be compatible ([Delegate compatibility](delegates.md#delegate-compatibility)) with the delegate type `D`, or otherwise, a compile-time error occurs.
 *  If the selected method `M` is an instance method, the instance expression associated with `E` determines the target object of the delegate.
 *  If the selected method M is an extension method which is denoted by means of a member access on an instance expression, that instance expression determines the target object of the delegate.
 *  The result of the conversion is a value of type `D`, namely a newly created delegate that refers to the selected method and target object.
-*  Note that this process can lead to the creation of a delegate to an extension method, if the algorithm of §7.6.5.1 fails to find an instance method but succeeds in processing the invocation of `E(A)` as an extension method invocation (§7.6.5.2).
+*  Note that this process can lead to the creation of a delegate to an extension method, if the algorithm of [Method invocations](expressions.md#method-invocations) fails to find an instance method but succeeds in processing the invocation of `E(A)` as an extension method invocation ([Extension method invocations](expressions.md#extension-method-invocations)).
 A delegate thus created captures the extension method as well as its first argument.

 The following example demonstrates method group conversions:
 ```csharp